U.S., Mexico sign deal to end sugar spat, avert import duties

 MEXICO CITY/WASHINGTON (Reuters) - Mexico and the United States reached a deal on Monday to avert potentially steep duties on Mexican sugar imports to the United States, defusing a months-long dispute that threatened to escalate into a major trade war.

-In the deal hammered out hours before U.S. regulators were going to slap penalties on Mexican imports, the U.S. Department of Commerce said officials initialed a draft agreement that would suspend both anti-subsidy and anti-dumping duties on the goods, if adopted in full.
+In the deal hammered out hours before U.S. regulators were going to slap penalties on Mexican imports, the U.S. Department of Commerce said that Mexican and U.S. officials and Mexican sugar exporters initialed a draft agreement that would suspend both anti-subsidy and anti-dumping duties on the goods, if adopted in full.

-The deal would set a price floor to guard against undercutting or keeping U.S. prices artificially low, smooth out supply over the year and limit the amount of refined sugar that may enter the U.S. market, it said.
+The deal included provisions that will prevent imports from being concentrated during certain times of the year, limit the amount of refined sugar that may enter the U.S. market and establish minimum price mechanisms to guard against undercutting or keeping U.S. prices artificially low, it said.

-A source close to the negotiations said Mexico could export 1.4 million tonnes of sugar in 2014.
-That compares with an estimated 1.9 million tonnes for the 2013/14 crop year that ended on Sept.
-30.
+Mexican producers agreed to sell at a minimum of $0.2357 per pound for refined and $0.2075 for raw sugar.

 The concessions will help resolve a dispute that threatened to spiral into a tit-for-tat trade war after Mexico warned it would take U.S. support for its sugar industry to the World Trade Organization and might consider retaliatory duties on U.S. fructose.

-The news will be seen as a victory for the powerful U.S. sugar industry which fired the opening shot in the spat in March.
-U.S. producers filed a suit accusing Mexican mills of flooding cheap, subsidized sugar into the heavily protected U.S. market and costing them nearly $1 billion in net income in 2013-14.
+The spat started when U.S. sugar producers filed a claim - the first of its kind - in March contending that cheap, subsidized sugar from Mexico was flooding the heavily protected U.S. market and costing them nearly $1 billion in net income in 2013-14.

-Companies such as sweets and food makers Hershey Co, Mondelez International Inc, General Mills Inc and drinks makers such as Coca Cola Co may also be relieved they will not have to pay higher prices for Mexican sugar due to hefty duties.

-The United States is a net importer of sugar and Mexico is one of its largest suppliers.

-Mexico will be allowed to meet 100 percent of remaining U.S. demand after U.S. producers and other countries with fixed quotas have exhausted their supply.

-Monday’s deal is now open for a 30-day public comment period, after which it can be finalized.

-Still, in Mexico mills braced for new restrictions on sales to one of their biggest markets.
+But the deal prompted Mexican mills to brace for new restrictions on sales to one of their biggest markets.
 The world’s mills are struggling to break even with prices near the cost of production amid four back-to-back years of surplus.

 “How can you think that this is positive when before we had free trade and now we’ll have restrictions?,” said Carlos Rello, head of the FEESA fund that runs Mexico’s nine state-owned mills which produce about a quarter of the country’s output.